anahitasocial/anahita/README.md

 1. online collaboration environments
 1. cloud back-end for your mobile apps

-Anahita provides a genuine nodes and graphs architecture as well as design patterns for building apps that are smarter and inherently social.
+Anahita provides a genuine nodes and graphs architecture as well as design patterns for building social networking apps.

 ## Concepts